birmingham-international-academy/scriba/README.md

 $ ./bin/nltk_data.sh
 ```

-### 3. NLTK Interface to the Stanford Parser
+### 3. The Stanford CoreNLP Package

-The Stanford Parser is a probabilistic parser written in Java.
-NLTK provides a Python interface to it;
+The Stanford CoreNLP package contains the Stanford parser which is a probabilistic parser written in Java.
-so let's setup the Java environment:
+In order to use it, let's setup the Java environment:

 ```
 $ sudo apt-get install default-jre
 $ sudo apt-get install default-jdk
 ```

-Then run `python bin/stanford_parser.py` to download and extract the Stanford parser.
+Then run `python -m bin.stanford_corenlp` to download and extract the Stanford parser.

 ### 4. SpaCy Package